mohammadhasanii/Go-Websocket/readme.md

 ## Usage

-To use this project, run the `main.go` file and open it on the root x socket.
+To use this project, run the `main.go` file and open it on the root ws://localhost:3000/ws socket.

 ## Contributing